 Best Gift For Close friends, new mothers, spring celebrations Brides, departing loved ones, thank-you gestures

-Daisy bouquets suit someone who values sincerity and loyalty over flash.
-Sweet pea arrangements suit someone who notices fragrance before color and who gravitates toward flowers with a backstory.
+A daisy suits someone who values sincerity over flash.
+A sweet pea suits someone who notices fragrance before color and loves a flower with a story behind it.

-If you can't decide between April's two birth flowers, combining both April blooms in one arrangement is one of my favorite spring flower pairings.
-The sweet peas bring the scent while the daisies anchor the visual.
+If you can't choose between April's two flowers, putting both in one arrangement is one of my favorite spring pairings.
+The sweet peas carry the scent.
+The daisies hold the shape.

 April Birth Flowers and Your Zodiac Sign

-Daisies.
-Aries energy is direct and restless, and the daisy matches that because it's a tough, adaptable birth flower that's impossible to miss in a field.
-Go bold with orange or red Gerbera daisy blooms from our birthday flowers collection.
+The daisy.
+Aries energy is direct and a little restless, and the daisy matches it: tough, adaptable, and impossible to miss in a field.

-One April birth flower hides hundreds of florets inside what looks like a single bloom.
-The other sweet pea flower crossed oceans because a monk mailed flower seeds to a schoolteacher three centuries ago.
-The daisy keeps your secrets.
-The sweet pea might genuinely harm you if you eat it.
+One of them hides hundreds of tiny florets inside what looks like a single bloom.
+The other crossed an ocean because a monk mailed a handful of seeds to England three centuries ago.
+One keeps your secrets.
+The other could genuinely make you sick if you ate it.
+April got two very different flowers, and that's part of the charm.

-If you want to explore more about birth flower traditions, I have written guides covering:
+If you'd like to explore more birth flower traditions, I've written guides for the rest of the year: